 The Company has considerable financial resources and a balanced book of business.
-After review of the key performance indicators, financial and solvency (as determined under the Solvency II regime) forecasts and budgets, and the key risks as outlined in section C, the Directors have a reasonable expectation that the Company has adequate resources available to continue in operational existence for the foreseeable future.
+After review of the key performance indicators, financial and solvency (as determined under the Solvency II regime) forecasts and budgets, and the key risks as outlined in section C, the Directors have a reasonable expectation that the Company has adequate resources available to continue in operational existence for at least the following 12 months from the date of the approval of the SFCR.